assctechnion/-HumpbackWhaleIdentification/README.md

 The main difference which matters the most for this submission was the inflating of the data.
 Since many classes has very few data for training and since the augmentation we implement is taking place every time an image is loaded.
 We decided to simply duplicate the images since the augmentation process in random.
 The classes image numbers was inflated to the number of the class which has the most pictures aside from new_whale in order to balance the data set.
 Because of hardware restrictions and since the data is now 50 times larger we had to switch to a smaller network ResNet18 pertained with last FC layer being learned.
 The results for this submission was a order of magnitude better 0.018.
 To summarise, the balance created by inflating the pictures improved the performance of the network, still complicated data augmentation needs to be done  in order for the network to succeed.

 ### Submission #3 - Ignoring 'new_whale' class , grayscaling images

 #### Dataset
+* Taking in account all classes
+* Randomly splitting to train-val with 25% val.
+* Inflating all classes upto 50 samples
+* **Not training on 'new_whale' class**

 #### PreProcessing
 * Random crop and resize
 * Random horizontal flip